 The Best Dress Styles for Women Over the Age of 50

-Trends may come and go, actual dress styles are fairly dependable.
+Trends may come and go, actual dress styles and types of dresses are fairly dependable.

 Dress styles to have hanging in your closet include; a casual dress, an office dress, a semi-formal dress for a special event such as a dinner dance, a formal dress for weddings, a little black dress, an easy wear sundress and perhaps a look-at-me knee length cocktail dress.

 I think it‘s imperative to choose dress styles you love, that are not necessarily high fashion statements but ones which will stand the test of time – why?
 Because you are likely to want to keep several dress styles in your closet and it’s important not to get into the throwaway mentality.

 For example here are 9 different dress styles to keep in your wardrobe and wear and wear again.

 Don’t buy a 100 maxi dresses just because you love them (as I do!)
 Rather think about dresses for different occasions and what you might need to have hanging ready at hand in your closet for a special occasion.

 Many people, including my daughter in law, rent dresses for special occasions which I think is a wonderful idea, but if you don’t want to do that, then do have a classic, top level dress that you can wear time and time again and jazz up with various accessories to make it look different each time.

 There is no one perfect style that incorporates all of the best features of casual, business, and formal wear.